lbbe-software/Mondrian/README.md

 # Mondrian

-The `Mondrian` package delivers only one function.
-This function, named `mondrian`, computes and displays the relative occurence and co-occurence of events.
+The unique function of the `Mondrian` package, named `mondrian`, allows representing in a single graph the relative occurrence and co-occurrence of events measured in a sample.
-It produces a graphical representation of the relative score of profiles concerning presnec/absence data and prints the relative percentages of each profile.
+As examples, the package was applied to describe the occurrence and co-occurrence of different species of bacterial or viral symbionts infecting arthropods at the individual level.
+The graphics allows determining the prevalence of each symbiont and the patterns of multiple infections
+(i.e. how different symbionts share or not the same individual hosts).
+We named the package after the famous painter as the graphical output recalls Mondrian’s paintings.

 ### Installing `Mondrian`